-The leaves have started to fall and Halloween is just around the corner, which means one thing in the lighting world…DARKNESS.
+The leaves have started to turn and Halloween is just around the corner, which means one thing in the lighting world…DARKNESS.
 In the excitement this crisp seasonal change brings, it also carries a yearn for more light.
 The evenings start a little earlier now, lingering into darker morning rises, often reminding us of our areas of shadow in the home- making it harder to curl up with that book, or finish that work deadline on our computers, or even read the paper before the rest of our house has awoken.
 More light is imperative this time of year and we are here to help!
 Here’s our quick guide on how to best brighten up your space this season with portable lamps.

 MIX IT UP